DevExpress/devextreme-reactive/packages/dx-react-datagrid-bootstrap3/README.md

 ## Getting started

-This repository contains standalone templates and templates integrated into plugins.
+This package provides templates implementing Bootstrap 3 rendering for the React DataGrid UI plugins and the UI Plugins with the injected templates as well.
 For your convenience, these templates can be used instead of the ones contained in the original React DataGrid repository.

 See [demos](../dx-react-demos/README.md) for more information.

 ## Reference

-The package exposes plugins with integrated templates.
+The package exposes plugins with injected templates.
 Here the list of plugins:

 - [TableView](../dx-react-datagrid/docs/reference/table-view.md)
 - [TableHeaderRow](../dx-react-datagrid/docs/reference/table-header-row.md)